eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> V

 - **video games**: are games you play on a computer, a game console, or a phone where you control what happens on the screen using buttons or a controller.
 They can be adventures, sports, puzzles, or many other types.

+- **video platform**: refers to an online service or application that hosts videos.
+For example: `Our video platform allows users to upload and share their videos easily.` -> This describes a service where users can manage and view videos.

 ---